AnishaMathur/NY-State-Covid-Analysis/README.md

 ## Exploratory Data Analysis

-Todo:

-1. Folder restructuring [EDA Folder]
-2. A link in Readme pointing to the Folder
-3. Important Analysis plots/one-liner

 ### Hospital Distribution
 Visualization of hospital distribution across the state of New York and population density [Link to notebook](https://github.com/AnishaMathur/cmpt-733-term-project/blob/main/EDA/Hospitals.ipynb)